CloudLabs-MOC/AI-102-AIEngineer/Instructions/13-bot-framework.md

 In this task, you will learn how to open the cloned repository for this course.

-1. In the Lab-VM desktop, double click on the **Visual Studio Code**.
+1. In the Lab-VM desktop, double-click on the **Visual Studio Code**.

     ![Visual Studio Code Icon](./images/vscode(1).png)